joshuaguerin/Answer-Set-Programming-Algorithms/README.md

 |  Data Mining  | [Frequent Itemset Mining](Frequent-Itemset-Mining) |

 ## Structure
 Entries are designed with a primary goal of comprehensibility for study.
 This is not to imply that solutions encountered will necessarily be slow in practice or deliberately inefficient.
-Instead we have designed solutions to be easy to understand and learn from, as articulating thoughts in a logical language may feel difficult at first.
+Instead we have designed solutions to be easy to understand and learn from, as articulating thoughts in a logical language may feel difficult (or foreign) at first.

 Each problem entry contains, minimally, a description and example of the problem being solved (in the form of a `README.md` file), a problem instance file (data, usually called `instance.lp`), and a solution file (sharing the name of problem).